-"Responder ACK" is the normal return indicating and shall be sent to indicate that the Command request was received and handled normally.
+"Responder ACK" is the normal return and shall be sent to indicate that the Command request was received and handled normally.

-"Responder NAK" is shall be returned when the Command request was not understood has an invalid parameter (e.g. invalid SVID or could Mode) or cannot not be acted upon at this time (e.g. a Mode which has a dependency on another Mode).
+"Responder NAK" shall be returned when the Command request has an invalid parameter (e.g. invalid SVID or Mode) or cannot not be acted upon at this time (e.g. a Mode which has a dependency on another Mode).
 The handling of "Responder NAK" is left up to the Initiator.

-"Responder BUSY" isshall be sent in the response to a VDM when the Responder is unable to respond to the Command request immediately, but the Command request may be retried.
+"Responder BUSY" shall be sent in the response to a VDM when the Responder is unable to respond to the Command request immediately, but the Command request may be retried.
 The DFP shall wait tVDMBusy after a "Responder BUSY" response is received before retrying the Command request.